Protecting Linux hosts

 Deploying the Linux agent by using a script

-Complete the following steps to configure a Workload Protection agent on Linux to collect and forward metrics to an instance of the Workload Protection service:
+Complete the following steps to configure a Workload Protection agent on Linux for detecting threats, validating your operating system posture and scanning your server to identify vulnerabilities.
+This agent will forward all security findings to an instance of the Workload Protection service:

 -